andreyto/pgp-par/README.md

 below if you want the automated test to be executed with a distributed cluster backend instead of the default local multi-core backend.

-You can also run test on a real size dataset (8GB) by executing this command in the directory where you have built the software:

-    ctest -R test_large

-This test will try to download the spectra from public repositories and then run the pipeline.
-Because this is a large download, it might or might not work depending on the speed and stability of your Internet connection and the status of the external servers.
-The pipeline will also take a day or so to complete on a quad core workstation.

-You can likewise examine the output GFF3 files in any genomic browser.

 I).
 The PGP Algorithm
 ---------------------